 Daring to Play: A Brecht Companion by Manfred Wekwerth.
 Edited by Anthony Hozier, Translated by Rebecca Braun,

 Theatre Journal (December 2013): 618-619.

-I was drawn to theater because it was the one discipline that offered me the opportunity to combine my interests in literature, history, and the performing arts.
+I was drawn to theatre because it was the one discipline that offered me the opportunity to combine my interests in literature, history, and the performing arts.

-The theater department in particular is committed to Hillsdale’s mission of the liberal arts and creates well-rounded, self-motivated, lifelong learners who emerge from the program ready for success in the field of theatre, or wherever else their professional lives take them.
+The Theatre Department in particular is committed to Hillsdale’s mission of the liberal arts and creates well-rounded, self-motivated, lifelong learners who emerge from the program ready for success in the field of theatre, or wherever else their professional lives take them.